 When we’re scared, what do we want most?
 Usually we want someone to help make us feel better or safe.
 The same goes for your pup when he or she is scared.
 You’ll likely know when your dog is afraid because of a few tell-tale signs such as raised hackles, cowering, tucked tails and flattened ears.
 During these times, your dog needs to be calmly and quietly removed from the situation that’s scaring him or her.
 Yelling or reprimanding will only escalate the issue.

 Pro Tip: If your dog is generally anxious, a thundershirt applies gentle, constant pressure to calm anxiety, fear, and over excitement

-Having inconsistent rules can hurt your dog and here’s an example to show why.
-Let’s say you don’t let your dog on the couch but when you come down with a nasty cold, you decide you want some cuddles.
+Having inconsistent rules can hurt your dog and here’s an example to show how: Let’s say you normally don’t let your dog on the couch, but when you get sick, you decide you want some cuddles.
 A week later, you’re feeling better and your dog tries to climb on the couch again.
 You revert back to the original rule and punish him or her.
-But just a week ago they were allowed to and they don’t understand why they aren’t allowed up now!
-It leads to unnecessary punishment, which hurts your dog more often than not.
+But just a week ago they were allowed to hop up and they won’t understand why they aren’t allowed up now.
+Sometimes, inconsistent rules lead to unnecessary punishment, which hurts your dog more often than not.

 We recently explained why play is important for your dog and a big reason is their happiness.
 Remember, you are your dog’s world and not getting enough attention or quality time with you affects his or her happiness.
-Ideally, you and your dog would get in a long walk or some good play, but even just cuddling on the couch will help your dog feel happier.
+Ideally, you and your dog would regularly go on walks or play together, but even just cuddling on the couch will help your dog feel happier.